hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 When selecting data requirements, programs tend to err on the side of more data being better.
 It is important to remember that every data point required by the program, costs contractor time and money to collect.
-Similarly software vendors not only incur costs to code to custom data point, but some data point might significantly outside the scope of data that modeling tool needs to collect to effective complete a energy simulation.
-So try to collect only what you really needed and if you have data points that are unique to your program, it may make sense to collect those data points directly in your program management system or through an alternate data collection method.
+Similarly, software vendors incur costs to code to custom data points.
+Further, some data points may lie significantly outside the scope of the data that a particular modeling tool needs to collect to effective complete a energy simulation.
+So the best approach is generally to collect only what you really needed, and if you require data points that are unique to your program, it may make sense to collect those data points directly in your program management system or through an alternate data collection method.